HarrisonLL/GranatumX_dev_2021/Memory_Usage_Prediction/README.md

 Run the script in commmand line:
+$ python3 generate_data.py # This genearate datasets
-$ python mup.py
+$ python3 mup.py # This runs memory test

-To install deepimpute:
+*You may need to  install deepimpute first:
 $ pip install deepimpute